 Delphi Theatre, Phocis, Greece

 Delphi, a UNESCO world heritage site, is both an archaeological site and a modern town in Greece in the valley of Phocis.
 The Delphi theatre was constructed on a hill facing the beautiful valley in the 4th century.
-The absolute beauty and enormity of the landscape easily makes it worth the effort to reach there.
+The absolute beauty and enormity of the landscape easily make it worth the effort to reach there.

 Crete is the largest island in Greece.
 Here, tourists can admire the remains of brilliant civilizations, explore divine beaches, impressive mountains, numerous coves and bays, steep gorges, and indulge in the island’s rich epicurean pleasures.
 Crete is undoubtedly a tiny universe bursting with beautiful treasures that one will probably need a lifetime to discover!
 Crete simply has it all!